Skip to content

 Navigating in Japan

 You’ll need a rental car with English-language sat nav (most only have Japanese).
-Complete this form if you want us to arrange a rental car for you with English-language satellite navigation system (GPS).
+If you use our customised trip planning service (Kyushu island only), we’ll arrange a rental car for you with English-language satellite navigation system (GPS).

 How to input into your GPS (sat nav) in Japan